GOP senators drastically misstate Arizona's cost to cover gender-reassignment surgery

 PHOENIX — Senate Republicans sent out a news release claiming “taxpayers will be shelling out $788 million annually” to pay for state employees’ gender reassignment surgeries — but their spokeswoman now admits that’s not true.

-First off, the actual report to the Legislature from the Department of Administration, obtained by Capitol Media Services, pegs the annual cost to the state at a thousand times less — $788,000.
+The actual report to the Legislature from the Department of Administration, obtained by Capitol Media Services, pegs the annual cost to state taxpayers at a thousand times less — $788,000.

-Moreover, the net cost to taxpayers is actually going to be zero, according to the department's director, Elizabeth Alvorado-Thorson.
+The net cost to insurance policyholders will be zero, according to the department’s director, Elizabeth Alvorado-Thorson.

-That's because the cost of funding the procedure for eligible employees and retirees represents 0.1% of the cost of current insurance claims.
-That is not only within the margin of error for actuarial estimates but "should not require a specific adjustment in rates," meaning the state will pay no more than it does now, she said.
+That’s because the cost of funding the procedure for eligible employees and retirees represents 0.1% of the cost of current insurance claims.
+That is not only within the margin of error for actuarial estimates but “should not require a specific adjustment in rates,” she said.

 People are also reading…